Mr-Jokerrr/Mr-Jokerrr-computationalphysics_N2013302580034/the 8th homework/8th_homework.md

  ![formula3_14](img/formula3_14.png),

- Show numerically the existence of the resonance, and confirm the dependence of the resonant amplitude on the driving angular frequncy
+ Show numerically the existence of the resonance, and confirm the dependence of the resonant amplitude on the driving angular frequncy Ω

 - 3.8 In the nonlinear pendulum of the equation of motion